beingdevrahul/myContacts-backend/README.md

 # myContacts-backend
 myContacts backend is basically a project to save the contacts of different users who can sign in and and save their contacts on the cloud for which i have used technologies Node Js, Express Js and mongo DB as a database.
+I have also used bcrypt js for password hashing and jwt token for autorization.

 first you have to install all the node modules by run the command
 # npm insall